YeonguChoe/CPSC-421/tmp2.md

 # Pushdown automaton(PDA)
+* Pushdown automaton is $(Q,\Sigma,\Gamma,\delta,q_{0},F)$ 6 tuple.
+* accept string if some thread is in accept state after reading all the input symbols in the string
 ## Stack operations
-* push: write on the top of stack and push every element down
+* push: write at the top of stack and push every alphabet down
-* pop: read the top element of the stack and remove that element
+* pop: read an alphabet located at the top of the stack and remove that alphabet

 ## Schematic diagram
 ![Pushdown automaton](/image/Pushdown%20automaton.png)